Get Tech Tips

-If you change the pitch you will also need to change the # of blade and vice versa to end up with the same CFM airflow output which can be very tough to determine in the field.
+If you change the pitch, you will also need to change the number of blades and vice versa to end up with the same CFM airflow output, which can be very tough to determine in the field.

 - The HP is the same or greater

 - The physical size will allow proper installation

 In some cases, the technical specs may work, but the motor body may be deeper.
 When this happens, you need to make sure that the fan blade can still sit high enough in the fan shroud for proper air movement.
 In many cases, the blade and shroud are designed to match the middle/center of the blade with the bottom of the fan shroud (cowling).
 If these don't match, airflow can decrease.

 This issue often comes into play when a factory motor fails on smaller tonnage residential units with a less than 1/4-HP motor.
 In these cases, when you replace the factory motor with a universal motor, the larger physical depth of the motor and sometimes the width can result in less than designed airflow.
 When replacing the motor, ensure that you can still place the motor blade in the same position in relation to the blade to ensure proper airflow/condensing temperature.

 Sometimes, you will come across systems that run higher head pressure than they should be.
 In these cases, you will want to check and make sure the motor HP and RPM are correct and that the blade is properly sized and positioned in the shroud.

 As always, attentiveness is the key to finding issues, even issues caused by others.

 P.S. – We've also written an article that contains some more considerations and the steps for condenser fan motor replacement.
 You can read that article HERE.